How To Use Strong Verbs To Add Punch To Your Writing

 What is a strong verb?

-The biggest difference between a strong verb form and a weak one in writing is in the clarity of purpose and descriptive ability.
+The biggest difference between a strong verb form and a weak one in writing is its clarity of purpose and descriptive ability.

-Whether you are writing a blog post or a novel, your choice of powerful verbs can make all the difference to the quality of your text.
+Whether you are writing an article or a novel, your choice of powerful verbs can make all the difference to the quality of your text.

 When you use powerful verbs, you avoid using adverbs to describe how the action of your verb is performed.

-It is much better to use one very strong verb that can do the same job.
+Using one very strong verb that can do the same job is much better.
 A weak verb is often one that needs the help of an adverb to give it a more precise meaning to the reader.

 You can avoid this trap by making better verb selection.